Simoneu01/truenasapps/stable/weblate/0.0.1/app-readme.md

-JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
+Weblate is a free web-based translation management system.

 This App is supplied by TrueCharts, for more information please visit https://truecharts.org